ananya923/IDS706_DE_Final_Project/README.md

 1. API key configuration: Etherscan API keys are configured as environment variables.
 2. Data ingestion: `etherscan_to_s3_glue.py` calls Etherscan APIs for configured addresses and writes transaction data to S3 buckets.
-3. Feature engineering: `glue_feature_engineering.py` reads raw S3 data, applies transformations using PySpark, and generates engineered feature tables stored back in S3.
+3. Feature engineering: `glue-feature-engineering.py` reads raw S3 data, applies transformations using PySpark, and generates engineered feature tables stored back in S3.
-4. Model training and scoring: `glue_modeling.py` loads feature tables, trains or applies fraud detection models, and outputs predictions to S3 and RDS.
+4. Model training and scoring: `ethereum_fraud_modeling.py` loads feature tables, trains or applies fraud detection models, and outputs predictions to S3, while `ethereum_fraud_modeling_rds.py` implements the connction to RDS.
 5. Database loading: processed data and predictions are loaded into RDS tables with proper schema and indexes.
 6. Athena table creation: external tables in Athena are configured to point at S3 data for SQL-based analysis.
 7. Dashboard deployment: `app.py` Streamlit application connects to RDS and serves the fraud detection interface.